krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 Provides utilities to work with the filesystem of a computer.

 ### Synchronous

+When a synchronous fs process is happening, everything else in the server is stopped until that process is complete.

 ```node
 fs.readFileSync(path, encoding) // Reads file specified in path.
 Encoding must be in '' as well
 fs.writeFileSync(file_name, value) // Creates a file with value and given filename.